4000degrees/auto-cli/README.md

 }
 ```

-Now you can functions from the script by running `commands.sh dev` or `commands.sh deploy` or any other.
+Now you can call functions from the script by running `commands.sh dev` or `commands.sh deploy` or any other.

 Also if you type `./commands.sh` and press TAB, you will get autocompletion for all functions in the script.
 Or if you run your script without any arguments, auto-cli will display a select with your functions.